-As an example, if the applicable GSP is \$100 and the (current) stressed liquidity demand is \$150 for a Clearing Member Group, the result after the application of the GSP for that Clearing Member Group would be a combined liquidity requirement of \$250 versus \$150 currently.
+&lt;sup>67 As an example, if the applicable GSP is \$100 and the (current) stressed liquidity demand is \$150 for a Clearing Member Group, the result after the application of the GSP for that Clearing Member Group would be a combined liquidity requirement of \$250 versus \$150 currently.

-OCC provided its analysis of the impact of the GSP, including with respect to calls for collateral and liquidity demands as Exhibit 3E to File No. SR-OCC-2023-007.
+&lt;sup>68 OCC provided its analysis of the impact of the GSP, including with respect to calls for collateral and liquidity demands as Exhibit 3E to File No. SR-OCC-2023-801.